What's in a Name?

 STANDARD, COMMON AND SCIENTIFIC NAMES

-Although each fish species has a unique two-part scientific name, many species have more than one "common" name.
+Each fish species has a unique two-part scientific name, however, many species have more than one "common" or vernacular name - especially fishes that are widely distributed around Australia.
 Or, a single common name may be used for more than one species of fish.

 THE AUSTRALIAN FISH NAMES STANDARD

-“Mulloway” is the Australian Standard Name for Argyrosomus hololepidotus
+“Snapper” is the Australian Standard Name for Chrysophrys auratus

-Standard Fish Names are available via the Australian Fish Names Database which includes more than 4,000 Australian and imported species.
+Standard Fish Names are available via the Australian Fish Names Database which includes around 5,000 Australian and imported species.

 Other examples include:

-· Barramundi (Lates calcarifer) was previously known as barra, giant perch, palmer or silver barramundi
+· Barramundi (Lates calcarifer) has also been known as barra, barramunda, cock-up, palmer, palmer perch, or silver barramundi

-· John Dory (Zeus faber)was previously known as doorkeeper’s fish, dory keparu, kuparu or St Peter’s fish
+· John Dory (Zeus faber) has also been known as doorkeeper’s fish, dory keparu, kuparu or St Peter’s fish.

-Here's a great video explaining the scientific names of fishes.
+Here's a video explaining the scientific names of fishes.

 BACKGROUND

 The Standard, developed by the Fish Names Committee, resulted from extensive consultation and consensus among a wide range of stakeholders, including several of the world's leading fish taxonomists.
 This list aims to greatly improve seafood marketing in Australia.
-All seafood must be labelled with the correct Standard Fish Name allowing consumers to make informed choices when purchasing seafood or dining at restaurants.
+If seafood is labelled with the correct Standard Fish Name, consumers can make informed choices when purchasing seafood or dining at restaurants.

-Each species treatment in this website provides the Australian Standard Fish Name, along with other names that have been used for the species throughout Australia.
+Each species treatment in this website provides the Australian Standard Fish Name, along with other names that have been used for the species throughout Australia - including some names used by Australia's First Peoples.
 In addition, common names used overseas are often listed.

 Cite this page as: